pyscript/docs/docs/user-guide/workers.md

 ## Understanding limitations

-Workers have separate memory spaces.
-Each worker has its own memory, and you cannot share objects between workers or with the main thread.
-All communication happens via function calls with serialised data.
+Each worker is a separate Python interpreter, in a separate memory space, with a separate filesystem.
+You cannot share objects between workers, nor with the main thread.
+All communication between them happens via function calls with serialised data.

 Only serialisable data can pass between threads.
 Function arguments and return values must be JSON-serialisable: numbers, strings, lists,